tari-project/tari/RFC/src/RFC-0001_overview.md

 2. It maintains the Digital Asset register.
 This includes functionality for side-chain management, checkpoints, and transfer of funds into and out of side-chains.
 3. Maintain the Validator Node register.
 This includes support for registering and de-registering Validator Nodes.
+4. Maintain a register of smart contract templates.
+This allows users to verify that digital assets are running the code that they expect and includes functionality like version tracking.

 In general, the base layer knows _nothing about the specifics of what is happening on the side-chains_.
 It only cares that no Tari is created or destroyed, and that the flow of funds in and out of side chains are carried out by the appropriate